canonical/operator/HACKING.md

 # Format the code using isort and autopep8
 tox -e fmt

+# Compile the requirements.txt file for docs
+tox -e docs-deps

 # Generate a local copy of the Sphinx docs in docs/_build
 tox -e docs